Hidden Parameters in Heisenberg's and Landau-Peierls Uncertainty Relations, Speed of Virtual Particles and Space-Time

-$1.$ The uncertainty principle and uncertainty relations for observables of two canonically conjugate quantum mechanical operators found by Heisenberg (HUR) \cite{WH} are fundamental foundations of quantum mechanics.
-And, as follows from J. von Neumann's theorem on hidden parameters Ref. \cite{JvN}, the removal of HUR from the theory destroys quantum mechanics.
+The uncertainty principle and uncertainty relations for observables of two canonically conjugate quantum mechanical operators found by Heisenberg \cite{WH} are fundamental foundations of quantum mechanics.
+And, as follows from J. von Neumann's theorem on hidden parameters Ref. \cite{JvN}, the removal of Heisenberg's uncertainty relations from the theory destroys quantum mechanics.

 In the article \cite{WH}, only a heuristic estimate was given of how the inaccuracy of the particle coordinate, $ q_1 $, is associated with the inaccuracy of the particle momentum, $ p_1 $, into one relation, $ p_1 q_1 \sim \hbar$, called the uncertainty relation.
-H. Weyl proved in Ref. \cite{Weyl_e} how the right-hand side of HUR should be written, \beq \Delta p_x \Delta x\geq \hbar/2 \eeq and he also gave the inequality a modern look.
+At the time, Heisenberg was a visiting scientist at Niels Bohr's institute in Copenhagen.
+Three months later, Kennard \cite{FN0} reformulated \cite{Kennard27} Heisenberg's intuitive finding as a strict inequality relating the standard deviation of position and the standard deviation of momentum and showed how the right-hand side of HUR should be written.
+H. Weyl provided another proof of HUR in Refs \cite{Weyl_g, Weyl_e} and also gave the inequality a modern look, \beq \Delta p_x \Delta x\geq \hbar/2. \eeq

 Soon, Robertson \cite{Rob} and then, in a more general form, Schr${\rm\ddot{o}}$dinger \cite{Schrd} proved analogs of the inequality (\ref{HUR}) for the case of two arbitrary, not necessarily canonically conjugate, abstract operators.
-As a result, in most textbooks and books on the basics of quantum mechanics, one of these proofs is presented and the relation between canonically conjugate variables is given for only one of the projections (see for example Refs \cite{Schiff}, \cite{LLQM}, \cite{Griff} and many others).
+As a result, in most textbooks and books on the basics of quantum mechanics, one of these proofs is presented and the relation between canonically conjugate variables in the form (\ref{HUR}) is given only for one of the projections (see for example Refs \cite{Schiff, LLQM, Griff} and many others).